M-S-D-P/sandeepm/index.md

 ## Disclaimer

-This is a general note or gist of all the projects  I contributed to throughout my time on the product.
-You may not reuse, republish, or reprint such content without my written consent, and please reach me out on [my email](malllela.sandeep@ymail.com).
-All information posted is merely for educational and informational purposes ONLY.
-The notes shared here are my understanding of the product, mainly from a technical perspective & areas I have covered during my time on the product.
-Should you decide to act upon any information on this website, you do so at your own risk.
-While the information on this website is from my time in the past & the work I have contributed to various products, I cannot guarantee that there are no mistakes or errors.
-I reserve the right to change this policy at any given time, of which you will be promptly updated.
-If you want to ensure that you are up to date with the latest changes, I advise you to visit this page frequently.
+This document serves as a summary of my involvement in numerous projects during my tenure with the product.
+The content presented here is confidential and should not be reused, republished, or distributed without my explicit written consent.
+Please get in touch with me via [my email](malllela.sandeep@ymail.com) for inquiries.

+All information shared is intended for educational and informational purposes only.
+The insights provided reflect my technical perspective and the specific areas I focused on while working on the product.
+Should you act upon any information contained herein, you do so at your discretion and risk.

+While the content is based on my past contributions to various products, I cannot guarantee its absolute accuracy or absence of errors.
+I keep the right to change this policy anytime, and any updates will be promptly communicated.
+I recommend visiting this page regularly to stay informed about the latest changes.

 ### [LotVue](https://www.ecisolutions.com/products/lotvue/) / USA